allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 Both solutions are supported by popular integrated development environments, e.g. WebStorm, NetBeans and Eclipse.
 These big companies behind them ensure continued development.
-At the basic level, they also provide similar features (data type checking, creation of non-standard types, specification of parameters and return values).
+Both also provide similar basic features
+(data type checking, creation of non-standard types, specification of parameters and return values).
 However, TypeScript is more popular, has a larger community and better documentation.
 It became our choice in the end.